-Our antique ring collection, which is comprised of one-of-a-kind pieces dating from the late 1800’s through the late 1900’s, presents many incredible options for a stunning engagement ring.
-These rings were historically worn alone, so the shape and design of them is often both whimsical and adventuresome.
-Their distinctive designs can present interesting challenges when choosing a wedding band; the rings stylistically can take up more space on the finger, are often set with custom gemstones in interesting patterns, have detailed engraving, and a myriad of other attributes that make them both uniquely beautiful and challenging to pair with just any standard wedding band.
 There are a few ways that you can pair a wedding band with an estate ring, each of which I personally had to explore when I fell in love with an Art Deco ring from the 1920’s.
-Once I tried on wedding bands, I felt a bit overwhelmed about what to do next- to my dismay, nothing looked like it “matched” my ring!
+Once I tried on wedding bands, I felt a bit overwhelmed about what to do next.
+To my dismay, nothing looked like it “matched” my ring!
 I explored all of my options, and this is what I found.

-Many people are surprised to realize that the tradition of pairing an engagement ring and a wedding band with one another in a completely flush style is a modern one.
-Some of the world’s most famous engagement rings have been cutting edge with avant-garde shapes; Queen Victoria’s snake ring, Jackie Kennedy’s split shank emerald ring, Princess Diana’s Sapphire Halo, and Audrey Hepburn’s stacked set of bezel rings are some of fashion’s best known engagement rings, and none of these would sit flush with a wedding band!
-The gap that will sometimes exist between the two rings is actually more common than not- even a standard six prong setting will have a gap with a wedding band, so why fight it?
-Go with the flow.
-It’s just showing the world that you are flexible, and certainly makes selecting a wedding band easier.
-For a unified look, you can choose a wedding ring that shares similar design elements with your engagement ring, such as diamonds of the same scale or special details like milgrain or engraving.
-Everyone will be so dazzled by your amazing rings that the fact that they are 2mm apart from one another will not even cross their minds, or yours for that matter.
+Many people are surprised to realize that the custom of pairing an engagement ring and a wedding band in a completely flush style is a relatively recent, modern one.
+Some of the world’s most famous engagement rings have showcased unique shapes; Queen Victoria’s snake ring, Jackie Kennedy’s split shank emerald ring, Princess Diana’s sapphire halo, and Audrey Hepburn’s stacked set of bezel rings are some of fashion’s best known engagement rings, and none of these would sit flush with a wedding band.

 Customize a Wedding Band

-Utilizing the custom process to create a wedding band to accompany our clients’ estate rings is one of the most rewarding challenges we face as designers.
-Brilliant Earth’s team of custom design experts can create a wedding band that is custom contoured to fit with your estate ring in such a way that the two look like a matched pair!
-With your estate ring in hand through the process, they will use either CAD imaging or hand carved wax techniques to ensure that your antique engagement ring and wedding ring will sit perfectly flush.
-Our jewelers can add an incredible amount of vintage detail to your custom designed wedding ring with hand finishing and by revisiting old world techniques, so you can keep adding to the history of your one-of-a-kind design!
+With your engagement ring in hand through the process, they will use either CAD imaging or hand carved wax techniques to ensure that your antique engagement ring and new wedding ring will sit perfectly flush.
+Our jewelers can add an incredible amount of vintage detail to your custom designed wedding ring, by using hand finishing and revisiting old world techniques, so you can keep adding to the history of your one-of-a-kind design!

-This is the route I eventually chose, and is historically how an engagement and wedding band were worn when these antique pieces were created.
-For me, this choice allowed the most flexibility with my wedding band options and alleviated the gap that would have existed with any non-custom ring.
+This is the route that I eventually chose, and is historically how an engagement and wedding band were worn, back when most antique engagement rings were created.
+For me, this choice allowed the most flexibility with my wedding band options and avoided the gap that would have existed with any non-custom ring.
 I wanted to still be able to wear the wedding band alone, something I did not feel I could do with a customized ring due to the contour, and found that wearing the rings on different hands solved all of my problems.
-It also allowed for me to choose whatever I liked, and didn’t take anything away from my engagement ring.
+It also allowed me to choose whatever look I liked, and didn’t take any of the spotlight away from my engagement ring.

-No matter which route you choose, I found that an antique engagement ring and wedding ring can be worn together in harmony.
+No matter which route you choose, rest assured that an antique engagement ring and wedding ring can be worn together in harmony.
 Contact Brilliant Earth’s jewelry experts for more information on the gorgeous options available, and guidance to help you choose the right look for your fashion sense and lifestyle!